Raquele-Crotti/nomster/README.md

   def index
   end
   ```
-Create new view file for index page at app/views/quotes/index.html.erb and add some HTML:
+Create new view file for index page at app/views/places/index.html.erb and add some HTML:
   ```
   <h1>Welcome to my Awesome Yelp Clone Application</h1>
   ```

 ###Set up the database for places

-There will be a form for the user to fill out with form fields author and saying.
+There will be a form for the user to fill out with form fields name, description and address.

 Run the following in the terminal to create model and migration file:
   ```